 College & Art Education

 Though the Museum School continued the fine arts education I began, it was the Simmons Sisterhood that shaped much of my work.
 Shocked to find myself in an all girls setting after rogue high school years at Notre Dame Academy—I started to see the Black Woman’s movement develop in my work.
 Massachusetts College of Art provided the children’s book illustration & commercial art study.
 The National Conference of Artists (NCA) showered me with the cultural enrichment my soul craved.
-The boldness of Artist Dana Chandler, the fearless adventurous spirit of photographer, Reggie Jackson and the passion for media guidance of Bob White gave generously from their vast wells of wisdom.
-Dean Betty Rawlins gave us all a “College Mom” but it was her passion for education that lead to the concentration in Education in my degree.
+The boldness of Artist Dana Chandler, the fearless adventurous spirit of photographer, Reggie Jackson and the passion for media from Bob White fortified my journey.
+Dean Betty Rawlins gave us all a “College Mom” but it was her passion for education that lead to the concentration in Education in my degree and in my life.

 After graduating I ran to home base, the infamous “Chocolate City” of the late 1970s and took up residence at Zenith Gallery, an artists’ colony.
-That experience was liberating and empowering as we learned how to live as artists while building and exploring our environment as much as our work.
+That experience was liberating.